Ada-Developers-Academy/daily-curriculum/week13/weekly_overview.md

 ## Goals
 - Build a list-making application
 - Learn about and implement ActionMailer
-- Learn about and implement Delayed Job
+- Learn about and implement Resque
 - Use jQuery for simple DOM manipulation
 - Learn about and implement Javascript Ajax requests
 - Build a public facing API for a users lists